MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-surface-hub.md

 ### Device management configuration

 The following is an example of adding an MDM policy configured from a central MDM authority.
-If you are on the corporate network, you can follow the below instructions verbatim, including user account.
+If you are on the corporate network, you can use the following instructions verbatim, including user account.

 1. Under the **Device Management** section, tap **+**.<br>
    The **Connect to work or school** dialog box will open.
 2. Enter the policy e-mail address and password when prompted.<br>
 > [!NOTE]
 > There's a bug in the OS that doesn't automatically refresh the UI after you've entered your device management account.
 You'll need to close and re-open settings in order to see the account listed.
 3. It'll take a few minutes for the MDM policy settings to sync.
 If you want to force a sync, tap the **MDM account** button, and then tap the **Info** button.
 This will bring up the Info window where you can then tap **Sync**.
 4. To verify that you have what you need, you can check the registry.
 You should see two keys under **HKLM\Software\Microsoft\Windows\CurrentVersion\PPI\VtcCallSettings**. <br><br>
    The **VtcAppMeetingHandlingMode** DWORD value indicates that Teams is the default app.
 The following values are recognized. <br><br>